PatrykRadon/LendingClub-Project/README.md

 * inq.last.6mths: The borrower's number of inquiries by creditors in the last 6 months.
 * delinq.2yrs: The number of times the borrower had been 30+ days past due on a payment in the past 2 years.
 * pub.rec: The borrower's number of derogatory public records (bankruptcy filings, tax liens, or judgments).

+part 2:
+# LendingClub Project
+*the project is based on pieriandata DataScience course.*

+In the second part of LendingClub project, we will take a look at generalzed-stacking models.

+In this notebook we will try to lean even further towards predicting a non-paid loans (as the more finacially-critical aspect), and at the same time we will try to improve on paid ones.
+Still, due to a limited computational capacities, this is only a presentation of how far we could potentilly take this.